NafsikaP/frontend_cyber/README.md

-# Aimodosia Frontend
+# Blood Donation Frontend
-This is the frontend of the web app Aimodosia in VUE 3.
+This is the frontend of the web app Blood Donation in VUE 3.

 ## Project Setup